 Nearly every parent struggles with getting their kids to brush their teeth.
 Establishing proper dental habits is vitally important to ensuring a lifetime of healthy teeth and gums.
 While the focus is almost always on frequency and duration of tooth brushing, as well as the type of toothpaste being used, there is far less attention put on the cleanliness of the toothbrush.
 In fact, many parents would be downright shocked to learn that visibly clean toothbrushes are commonly contaminated with potentially pathogenic organisms.

 Preventing the spread of germs with hand sanitizer has become commonplace in schools, hospitals, grocery stores and homes.
-Yet, few pay attention to the germs that grow on toothbrushes.
+According to Dental Dorks and their staff, few pay attention to the germs that grow on toothbrushes.
 The mouth harbors hundreds of different types of microorganisms.
 These are transferred to toothbrushes and can grow over time.
 Although the body is usually able to defend itself against infections caused by these germs, there is the possibility that bacterial growth, particularly of yeast and mold, on toothbrushes can potentially lead to both oral and systemic health issues.
 So, how can you and your kids best care for your toothbrushes?
 Here are some basic guidelines to follow:

 - Rinse Toothbrushes Thoroughly